danmastrian/byt-descendants-portal/README.md

 ### Lock Interface

-Press OK to lock the system to prevent settings from being changed.
+Press `OK` to lock the system to prevent settings from being changed.
-When locked, only the home screen will be available, the word "LOCK" will appear in the upper-right corner, and a code will be required to unlock the system.
+When locked, only the home screen will be available, the word `LOCK` will appear in the upper-right corner, and a code will be required to unlock the system.